rfprod/rust-workspace/README.md

 This project was generated using [Cargo](https://doc.rust-lang.org/cargo/).

 <p align="center"><img src="https://doc.rust-lang.org/cargo/images/Cargo-Logo-Small.png" width="450"></p>
+<small>The Rust and Cargo logos (bitmap and vector) are owned by the Rust Foundation and distributed under the terms of the <a href="https://creativecommons.org/licenses/by/4.0/" target="_blank" rel="noreferer">Creative Commons Attribution license (CC-BY)</a>.
+The logos are used in compliance with the <a href="https://foundation.rust-lang.org/policies/logo-policy-and-media-guide/" target="_blank" rel="noreferer">Rust Foundation Logo Policy and Media Guide</a>.
+No changes have been made to the original logos used by <a href="https://github.com/rust-o-man" target="_blank" rel="noreferer">this organization</a>. <a href="https://github.com/rust-o-man/rust-workspace">The project</a> and <a href="https://github.com/rust-o-man" target="_blank" rel="noreferer">the organization</a> were created for educational purposes.</small>

+### What is Cargo

-🔎 **Cargo is the [Rust](https://www.rust-lang.org/) [package manager](https://doc.rust-lang.org/cargo/appendix/glossary.html#package-manager).
+**Cargo is the [Rust](https://www.rust-lang.org/) [package manager](https://doc.rust-lang.org/cargo/appendix/glossary.html#package-manager).
 Cargo downloads your Rust [package's](https://doc.rust-lang.org/cargo/appendix/glossary.html#package) dependencies, compiles your packages, makes distributable packages, and uploads them to [crates.io](https://crates.io/), the Rust community [package registry](https://doc.rust-lang.org/cargo/appendix/glossary.html#package-registry).**

 ### Quick Start & Documentation